ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“In clinical bioinformatics, patient safety involves ensuring that analyses and reports do not cause harm through misclassification, delays, or unclear communication, such as false negatives in pathogen detection.”*

+   **Ontological references:**

 .. dropdown:: Performance Qualification (PQ)

    Evidence that systems/processes perform as intended under routine (real-world) conditions.

    **Example usage:**
-   Performance qualification demonstrated that the sequencing pipeline maintained processing of ≥100 samples per day with stable accuracy and no missed service-level agreements (SLAs) over 30 consecutive days.
+   *“Performance qualification demonstrated that the sequencing pipeline maintained processing of ≥100 samples per day with stable accuracy and no missed service-level agreements (SLAs) over 30 consecutive days.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip